github-community-projects/graphql-client/README.md

   # However, its smart to dump this to a JSON file and load from disk
   #
-  # Run in from a script or rake task
+  # Run it from a script or rake task
   #   GraphQL::Client.dump_schema(SWAPI::HTTP, "path/to/schema.json")
   #
   # Schema = GraphQL::Client.load_schema("path/to/schema.json")